Netflix to get Disney films in TV distribution deal

 By comparison, HBO agreed to pay an estimated $200 million annually in its so-called “output,” or movie licensing deal, with 20th Century Fox earlier this year, according to the Los Angeles Times.

+Disney movies will be available for streaming on Netflix beginning in 2016, after its current deal with Liberty Media’s pay-TV channel Starz expires.
+The deal is for both new movies from Disney’s studios and library content such as “Dumbo” and “Alice in Wonderland.”

 The deal gives Netflix streaming rights to movies from Disney’s live-action and animation studios, including those from Pixar, Marvel, and the recently acquired Lucasfilm.
-On October 30, Disney announced a $4 billion deal to purchase the famed studio founded by George Lucas, which will now make new episodes in the blockbuster “Star Wars” series.
+On October 30, Disney announced a $4 billion deal to purchase the famed studio founded by George Lucas, which will now make new episodes in the blockbuster “Star Wars” series that Lucas created.

 Movies from Steven Spielberg’s DreamWorks Studios are not included in the deal, as that studio distributes its movies through CBS’s Showtime on TV.
 Disney recently signed a deal to distribute DreamWorks’ films theatrically after the studio’s deal with Viacom’s Paramount Pictures expired.